moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

+This is not exactly how I’d would recommend writing this function but
+it is indeed very like what some students have written.
+And it is a
-This is a correct definition of the requested function which is great
+correct definition of the requested function which is great news,
-news!
-Because now we can step by step simplify things and after each
+because now we can simplify things in careful steps and after each
 step rerun the tests and make sure it’s still correct.
+In these notes
+I’m going to discuss how I’d go about simplifying code like this.

 The very first simplification is one of my favorites: